Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 Not every runtime id/effect is mentioned here.
 Try experimenting yourself to find new runtime id/effects and also consider adding them here.
 :::

-## Known runtime-identifier effects:
+## Known runtime-identifier effects

 -   All runtime ID change name of entity to one which runtime ID's entity it is using

 ### minecraft:area_effect_cloud

--   Breaks the entity.
+-   Disables collision with the world and other entities.
+-   Makes the entity inherit attributes from vanilla [AOE clouds](/entities/introduction-to-aec), vis. existing on a timer, applying potion effects, and emitting particles.

 ---